helderpinto/AzureOptimizationEngine/README.md

 If some recommendation is not applicable or you want it to be removed from the report while you schedule its mitigation, you can suppress it, either for a specific resource, resource group, subscription or even solution-wide.
 See [Suppressing recommendations](./docs/suppressing-recommendations.md) for more details.

-### Enabling the Reservations and Benefits Usage workbooks (Public Preview, Enterprise Agreement customers-only)
+### Enabling the Reservations and Benefits Usage workbooks

 Follow these steps to feed the AOE Log Analytics workspace with the data that is required by the Benefits Usage workbook: